 The voltmeter will read voltage between 3V and 20V.

 If the connected battery is below 3V, nothing will be displayed.
 If the voltage of the car or truck battery is that low, you will have to put the GB150 jump starter into bypass starting mode.
 Make sure that all AC fan, lights, and radio are turned off.
 This will provide maximum power to start the vehicle.

 How to Recharge the GB150 Fast?

 The GB150 is completely rechargeable from any USB-powered port, like a wall charger, car charger, Anker folding solar charger, or laptop.
 But it will take around 11-hours.
 With the XGC cable, you can charge directly from the vehicle’s 12-volt auxiliary port in just over 3 hours.
-Even if your GB150 is completely flat just plug it into another vehicles cigarette auxiliary port and you will get enough power to do a jump start in just 15 minutes.
+Even if your GB150 is completely flat just plug it into another vehicle’s 12v cigarette auxiliary port.
+You will get enough power to do a jump start in just 15 minutes.

 USB Charger Rating and Charger time of the GB150

 Due to the internal battery on this super-sized jump starter, it will take a while to recharge it depending on the speed of your USB phone charger.